9 Best Gusto Competitors & Alternatives for 2023

 OnPay supports multiple pay rates and schedules, including multistate payroll with no extra cost—SurePayroll and Patriot Payroll charge additional for this.
 It also enables you to pay employees through direct deposits, manual checks, and pay cards.

 However, you can’t choose the direct deposit turnaround time of two or four days because OnPay will identify this for you following the results of its risk assessment.
 If you want to choose a direct deposit that fits your payroll needs, consider any of the providers in this guide or Gusto.
-If you need next-day or instant payouts, then QuickBooks Payroll or Square Payroll, respectively, are great options.
+If you need next-day or instant payouts, then QuickBooks Payroll and Square Payroll are great options.

 The other providers on our list may offer customizable reports, but OnPay’s reporting tools are more robust.
 It has a report designer that lets you add and remove over 50 data points.
 You can set up filters, select date ranges, and move columns to fit your reporting requirements.
 It also lets you save custom reports, and if you don’t want to create your own, OnPay has over a dozen built-in payroll reports to help you analyze and plan labor costs.